-The focus here is on the black vote, but it should be noted that immigrant’s votes, women’s votes, workers’ votes, the poor white vote, or any other “minority” historically barred from voting are also important for many of the same reasons.
+The focus here is on the black vote, but it should be noted that legal immigrants’ votes, women’s votes, workers’ votes, the poor white vote, or any other “minority” historically disenfranchised when it comes to voting are also important for many of the same reasons.

 Having a warm body, citizenship, and the right to vote is up there with money regarding things that affect politics.

 The black voter was oppressed and controlled at times in American history, so their vote had political consequence, and this was no different for other minorities in principle (although each has a unique story and different effect).

 If you think 11 million illegals with no pathway to citizenship is JUST about country of origin or skin color alone, you should take another look at history.
 It is no more about “just being illegal” as “wet foot dry foot” was about “just immigration”.
 The Cuban policy was also about conservatives escaping Castro’s socialism, the Mexican immigrant policy is also about the fact that “illegals” are witch hunted by conservatives and protected by liberals.
 That is what Voter ID is about to some degree (that those who it hurts are predominately in one party), that is what poll taxes used to be about, the compromises, the Civil War, the immigrants coming into the Gangs of New York era NYC, all of it really.
 It IS most certainly about race (or religion, or sex, or whatever it was in each instance), but also, is about VOTES of those of different “types”.

 Votes are the capital of a politician, they have more value than gold (so to speak).